google/security-research/kernelctf/rules.md

 ### 1. Exploit for the latest LTS instance

-This instance uses the latest LTS (currently 6.1) with [COS kernel config](https://cos.googlesource.com/third_party/kernel/+/refs/heads/cos-6.1/arch/x86/configs/lakitu_defconfig), but with `io_uring` disabled.
+This instance uses the latest LTS (currently 6.1, soon 6.6) with [COS kernel config](https://cos.googlesource.com/third_party/kernel/+/refs/heads/cos-6.1/arch/x86/configs/lakitu_defconfig), but with `io_uring` and `nftables` (for 6.6) [disabled](https://github.com/google/security-research/blob/master/kernelctf/kernel_configs/lts-6.6.config).
 Only the first submission is eligible per LTS kernel version, but we are upgrading the kernel version every 2-4 weeks on average.

 #### Rewards